About Budhanilkantha

 Address: Budhanilkantha, Narayanthan, Kathmandu, Nepal

-Bus: Microvans leave from Lazimpath and Kantipath for 20+ ruppes every 5 minutes.
-The microvans are empty near Civil Mall compared to Lazimpath.
-You'll need to ask the conductor for Narayanthan.
+Bus: Microvans depart from Lazimpath and Kantipath every 5 minutes for 20+ rupees.
+The vehicles are less crowded near Lazimpath compared to Civil Mall.
+Ask the conductor for directions to Narayanthan.
 There is a small bus park near the gates to Budhanilkantha.
+It's common to combine a visit to Budhanilkantha with a hike to Shivapuri.

 Map to Budhanilkantha

-Is Budhanilkantha worth visiting?
+Is Budhanilkantha Worth Visiting?

 Download my guidebooks to Nepal